 Whatever Happened To Amber After Shark Tank?

-For a show that's seen such bizarre pitches ranging from fart-scented candles to technological ear implants, it may be surprising to learn that a relatively innocuous idea for a public charging station is often regarded as the worst "Shark Tank" pitch of all time.
+For a show that's seen bizarre pitches ranging from fart-scented candles to technological ear implants, it may be surprising to learn that a relatively innocuous idea for a public charging station is often regarded as the worst "Shark Tank" pitch of all time.

 Amber, a technology service designed to protect your phone while it charges in a public space, was first conceptualized by soon-to-be "Tank" contestant Bill Shuey while he was a political science student at James Madison University in 2013.
 After watching his phone slowly run out of juice at a local bar — and realizing his only options were to trust the bartender with his device or head home — he was inspired to invent something that could solve this problem for others in the future.

 With an idea clearly in mind, he sought out a peer with the technological skills to bring it to life, eventually teaming up with industrial and product design major Kyle Byrd.
 Together, they began developing an Amber prototype while finishing their senior year at JMU, often using class time to make headway on the project.
 Their tireless work would ultimately lead to that inauspicious appearance on "Shark Tank" during Season 6.
+But does Amber really deserve its place among the worst "Shark Tank" pitches in history?
+Or is there more to this entrepreneurial story than meets the eye?

 Amber was laughed out of the Shark Tank

+Bill Shuey and Kyle Byrd appeared on Season 6, Episode 1, considered one of the best "Shark Tank" episodes thanks to the appearance of Bombas socks.
+Unfortunately, the Amber pitch didn't go quite as well.
 Shuey and Byrd were seeking $200,000 in exchange for 20% of Amber.
-The device — elegantly designed and slightly larger than a household toaster — could house up to seven devices, all of which would protected behind individual plates of glass as they charged via protruding chords.
+The device — elegantly designed and slightly larger than a household toaster — could house up to seven phones, all protected behind individual plates of glass as they charged via protruding chords.
 To use Amber, patrons would simply register a thumbprint upon storing their phone.
 They wouldn't be charged for the service, while venue owners paid $150 a month (or a one-time payment of $2,000).

 Unfortunately, when the entrepreneurs revealed they were currently "pre-revenue," the panel began to chuckle.
 Robert Herjavec began the feeding frenzy by pointing out how unreliable even the most expensive fingerprint scanners were, which Mark Cuban also pointed out as Byrd and Shuey explained their target customers would come from unsanitary venues such as bars or music festivals.
 Once it came out that the Amber device cost $1,000 to manufacture, the pitch devolved into an open-mic roast of the product.